2026 First-Half Best Buys | Top 10 Things We Bought as Newlyweds (Furniture, Appliances, Storage)

 I hope this helps anyone about to start married life or move in with a partner!

-On the same new-life note, I also wrote about how we manage money as a couple.
+On the same new-life note, here's the household budget system we run as a dual-income couple.
 Check it out if you're curious!

 If the second half of the year brings more good purchases, I'll write about those too.
 (Honestly, there were also a few purchase fails, so that article might come first...)